Configuring SSO via the Enhanced Web Interface: Microsoft Azure

 Configure SP-initiated SSO settings for Azure Active Directory

-You can find the<tenant-id> on the application overview page.
+2. You can find the <tenant-id> on the Overview page.

 SP initiated SSO flow: